nubbthedestroyer/specialsnowflake/README.md

 ###### A cloudwatch ingester for custom metrics
 ###### "Hey baby, do you need monitoring?
 Because I could hit your endpoint all day long!"

 #### Intro
 > This script grabs metrics with a bash command that you specify and uploads it with the parameters you specify into Cloudwatch.
 Also creates and manages alarms defined in each flake file.
 Requires AWS credentials or IAM Role to run.
+SpecialSnowflake is a very useful tool for advanced custom monitoring of various disparate metrics and can be used to monitor anything from the output of a SQL query to a grep and line count of a log file on a remote server.
+It's designed to be flexible and can support any linux tool to generate metric data, but also support integration with nearly any external application like PagerDuty or Slack by using SNS endpoints on alarms.
+It can be run inside of the docker container or natively outside of it if the dependencies are available.

 #### Requirements
 > * AWS Credentials with Cloudwatch R/W access
 >   * also configured under the linux account that will be running the script OR at the AWS Instance Role level.
 > * See the Dockerfile for a list of required packages, add any you need for the flakes.